AAFC-BICoE/dina-local-deployment/docs/keycloak.md

 ### "HTTPS required" while logging in to Keycloak as admin

-If it's impossible to use https (Keycloak has self-certificates for localhost), you can connected to the Postgres database and run:
+If it's impossible to use https (Keycloak has self-certificates for localhost), you can connect to the Postgres database and run:

 `update REALM set ssl_required='NONE' where id = 'master';`